Hassan Damluji: Biography

+As of 2020, he was the Deputy Director of Global Policy and Advocacy for Bill & Melinda Gates Foundation.

 Published works

 His book The Responsible Globalist: What Citizens of the World Can Learn from Nationalism was published in 2019.

 Awards

 He has been named every year since 2015 as one of the 100 most influential Arabs under 40, by Arabian Business.